Hock Tan: Career

 After receiving his MBA from Harvard Business School, Hock Tan held finance roles at General Motors and PepsiCo.
 Tan then returned to Malaysia to take on a director role at Hume Industries, a building materials manufacturer.
 Five years later, Tan became managing director of Pacven Investment, a Singapore-based venture capital firm he co-founded.

 In 1992, Tan took a vice president role at Commodore International, a computer and electronics manufacturer founded by Jack Tramiel.
 Two years later, he joined the Pennsylvania-based chip maker Integrated Circuit Systems.
 In 1995, he became senior vice president.
 In 1999, he became chief executive officer.
 Under Tan, the company was taken private and eventually sold to an investor group led by senior management, Bain Capital, and Bear Stearns.

 Avago was created following a US$2.66 billion private equity buyout of the Semiconductor Products Group of Agilent Technologies in 2005.
 Tan was hired to lead this new company as chief executive.

 In 2015, Tan merged the company with Broadcom Corporation following an acquisition, leading to the creation of Broadcom Inc which he currently runs.

 In 2017, Hock Tan led a $117 billion bid for Broadcom's competitor, the San Diego-based Qualcomm.
 The takeover would have constituted the largest technology deal of all time.
 In March 2018, the U.S. government blocked the transaction.

 In April 2018 Broadcom announced that it had completed its move from Singapore back to the United States, which Tan claimed would yield $20 billion yearly in revenue for the US Treasury.
 Tan then pursued a series of deals that expanded Broadcom's software business, including CA Technologies in 2018 and Symantec’s corporate-focused security business in 2019.

 In April 2020 Tan drew criticism when it was announced that he was forcing employees of Broadcom to return to work for 1 week a month during the COVID-19 outbreak.
 In September 2020, Tan stated that all Broadcom employees were working in the office in Asia excluding India, and 50% in North America.

 In 2023, Tan's total compensation from Broadcom was $161.8 million, up 167% from the previous year and representing a CEO-to-median worker pay ratio of 510-to-1 for the company, as well as making Tan the third highest paid CEO in the US that year.

 In 2024, he received the Dr. Morris Chang Exemplary Leadership Award from the Global Semiconductor Alliance.
 Since February 2024, he has been a member of the board of directors of Meta.

+In 2025, Tan's total compensation from Broadcom was $205.3 million.